westparkcom/Voice-Logger/migration/README.md

 notifyfrom | If mailnotify is set to **True**, set this email address to be the **From:** email address notifyto | If mailnotify is set to **True**, set this email address to be the **To:** email address smtpserver | The IP address or domain name of your SMTP server.
-Note that SMTP authentication is not currently supported fsuid | If FreeSWITCH is running as a user other than 'freeswitch' set it here fsgid | If FreeSWITCH is running as a group other than 'freeswitch' set it here
+Note that SMTP authentication is not currently supported smtpport | The port of the SMTP server smtpauth | Whether or not we should authenticate to the SMTP server smtpuser | If smtpauth is True, this is the username used to auth smtppass | If smtpauth is True, this is the password used to auth setpermissions | Whether or not you wish to set ownership permisssions on the files after migration.
+This is not necessary on mounted Windows shares as the permissions are determined at mount time fsuid | If FreeSWITCH is running as a user other than 'freeswitch' set it here fsgid | If FreeSWITCH is running as a group other than 'freeswitch' set it here